-EGR 204 Engineering Mechanics: Dynamics
+EGR 204 Engineering Mechanics: Dynamics 3 cr. hrs.

 Prerequisite: EGR 203

 This course teaches basic theory of engineering mechanics using calculus, involving the motion of particles, rigid bodies, and systems of particles, Newton's

 Law, work and energy relationships, principles of impulse and momentum, and application of kinetics and kinematics to the solution of engineering problems.
 IAI: EGR 943